How to work effectively with contingency agencies & protect your employer brand

 - Communication – Clients can also misinterpret the economic arrangement and make the mistake of treating the relationship with the recruiter too casually.
 They may not share enough information about the role or the hiring manager’s priorities or may not provide feedback/ interview results on a timely basis.

 The risks to you are big.
 Poor employer branding makes it hard to hire, gives a perception of desperation on your part, and will hurt your hiring now, but perhaps more importantly, will linger to hamper your hiring in the future.
 Furthermore, your recruiters will get frustrated with you and the lack of ROI from working with you and will turn their attention to other clients.
 The recruiter turnover that follows leads to additional noise in the market with even more recruiters reaching out on your behalf- creating a vicious circle.
 It also wastes your precious time getting new recruiters up to speed.

 So, how do you smooth these issues out to make a contingency arrangement effective for you?

 1. Adopt a different attitude to contingent recruiters and try and find ones that give retained service with contingency arrangements*.

-Adopt the attitude that flexible financial arrangements aside, this recruiter -employer relationship should be about maximizing ROI for both of you – not creating a competition for sourcing of jobs for you.
+Adopt the attitude that flexible financial arrangements aside, this recruiter -employer relationship should be about maximizing ROI for both of you – not creating competition for sourcing of jobs for you.
 You should try and give your recruitment agency a really good shot at ROI by limiting competition and arming them with the information they need to be effective and responsive to the candidates.
-The reason why contingency firms can and do give up on clients, is simply lack of perceived ability to get ROI.
+The reason why contingency firms can and do give up on clients, is simply a lack of perceived ability to get ROI.
 If you focus on their return on effort, you will both get results.